ElizabethPettit5/Clustering-Process-Tracing-and-Computational-Modeling/README.md

-Mixed Model Regression
+Correlation Between Clusters and Parameters

-To reiterate, the goal of this project was to investigate the relationship between EVL model parameters and process tracing data to determine whether physical manifestations of cognitive processes involved during the IGT are reflected in a combination of parameters.
+To reiterate, the goal of this project was to investigate the relationship between computational model parameters and process tracing data to determine whether physical manifestations of cognitive processes involved during the IGT are reflected in a combination of parameters.
-The proposed multinomial logistic regression could not be complete due to the following data restrictions:
-Lack of independence: Each participant is associated with 100 trials of deck choice with the same 3 EVL model parameters corresponding to each trial
-  Correlation between independent variables: The a parameter was strongly correlated with r(r=.70) and weakly with c(r=.31. r and c were also moderately correlated (r=-.49).
-  The variables included in the model are as follows:
-    Cluster (nominal, 3 levels)
-    Attention to loss parameter (continuous 0 to 1) Recency parameter (continuous 0 to 1)
-    Choice constancy parameter (continuous -5 to 5) Time block (ordinal 1 to 5)
-    Deck chosen (nominal 1 to 4)